cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `dead_letter_queue` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-  - The name of another Queue to send a message if it fails processing at least `max_retries` times.
+  - The name of another queue to send a message if it fails processing at least `max_retries` times.
   - If a dead_letter_queue is not defined, messages that repeatedly fail processing will be discarded.
-  - If there is no Queue with the specified name, it will be created automatically.
+  - If there is no queue with the specified name, it will be created automatically.

 - `max_concurrency` {{<type>}}number{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}